DP World, Messe Frankfurts Hypermotion Announce Global Partnership - UrduPoint

 DP World, Messe Frankfurt's Hypermotion Announce Global Partnership

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 10th Nov, 2020) DP World, and Messe Frankfurt's Hypermotion have announced a global partnership that will drive innovation and the use of digital technology in logistics and mobility.
+(UrduPoint / Pakistan Point News / WAM - 10th Nov, 2020) DUBAI, 10th November 2020 (WAM) - Dubai-based leading global provider of smart logistics solutions DP World, and Messe Frankfurt's Hypermotion have announced a global partnership that will drive innovation and the use of digital technology in logistics and mobility.

 Hypermotion, as the multimodal innovation platform for smart solutions and future transport systems, brings together innovators, providers and users who set new standards for tomorrow's logistics and mobility.
 With this announcement, DP World has become a global partner of Messe Frankfurt's Hypermotion events.